dagster-io/dagster/docs/docs-beta/docs/dagster-plus/getting-started.md

 ---
-title: "Getting started with Dagster+"
+title: 'Getting started with Dagster+'
 ---

 First [create a Dagster+ organization](https://dagster.plus/signup).
 Note: you can sign up with:

 - a Google email address
 - a GitHub account
 - a one-time email link, great if you are using a corporate email.
 You can setup SSO after completing these steps.